anjlab/anjlab-tapestry-commons/anjlab-tapestry-config/README.md

        ConfigHelper configHelper = objectLocator.getService(ConfigHelper.class);

        configHelper.add("property1", configuration);
+       configHelper.add(Integer.class, "property2", configuration);
+       configHelper.addIfExists("property3", configuration);
+       configHelper.addIfExists(Boolean.class, "property4", configuration);

+       configHelper.override("property5", configuration);
-       configHelper.addIfExists("property2", configuration);
+       configHelper.override(Date.class, "property6", configuration);
-       configHelper.override("property3", configuration);
+       configHelper.overrideIfExists("property7", configuration);
-       configHelper.overrideIfExists("property4", configuration);
+       configHelper.overrideIfExists(Money.class, "property8", configuration);
     }
     ```

-    `.add` and `.override` methods will fail if no property was found in `ConfigHelper`.
+    `.add...` and `.override...` methods will fail if no property was found in `ConfigHelper`.

+    Note there are overloads of `.add...` and `.override...` methods that accept property type as first argument.
+This type will be used by the `PropertyTypeValidator` to check that property value (after symbol expansion) can be coerced to desired type.
+Validator will use Tapestry's `TypeCoercer`, you will need to implement and contribute a custom `TypeCoercer` for your custom types.

-    You can also use `ConfigHelper.names()` to get names of all available properties,
+    You can also use `ConfigHelper.getPropertyNames()` to get names of all available properties,
-    and `ConfigHelper.get(String propertyName)` to get raw value of a property.
+    and `ConfigHelper.getRaw(String propertyName)` to get raw value of a property (before symbol expansion).

 #### Referencing properties files from each other